mwcz/phaser-typescript/README.md

 # phaser-typescript

-Skeleton project for writing Phaser games TypeScript, and Rollup for bundling.
+Skeleton project for writing Phaser games in TypeScript, and Rollup for bundling.

 ## Setup